hoangduytran/blender-manual/manual/addons/import_export/scene_gltf2.rst

 Shape Keys Animations
    Export Shape Keys Animation.
 Need Shape Keys to be exported (See `Data - Shape Keys`_) Bake All Objects Animations
-   Usefull when some objects are constrained without being animated themselves.
+   Useful when some objects are constrained without being animated themselves.

 Animation - Rest & Ranges